Vehicle registration plates of New Zealand: Personalised plates

 Rights to unique combinations of up to six characters can be purchased from a private company licensed by the NZ Transport Agency.
 The purchaser may acquire any unique combination that falls outside the standard numbering sequences (apart from derogatory, obscene, profane or intentionally confusing combinations, or if they promote violence, discrimination or bias) or standard numbers that have fallen into disuse.
 New Zealand does not require associating the plate with a vehicle, and allows outright sale rather than just a periodic lease.

 Although plate character/number combinations can contain "spaces", they do not form part of the unique identification and are typically not stored (for example, in Police computer-systems).
 Therefore, if a personalised plate such as I A I exists an owner cannot purchase a combination such as IAI, and vice versa.

 The most sought-after combinations available as personalised plates (such as A1 or AAAAAA) became special "collector plates", with lettering in blue on white.
 These plates are often offered for sale at a significant premium to standard plates.

+In the early 2020s a trend of using ZAA-ZBB series for newly registered cars started, common on European cars, for personalisation and also so the car is not as obviously ageable.
+The ZZA-ZZC series is also a trend in the mid-2020s for similar reasons.